CardSorting/DreamBeeSQL/README.md

 A: Yes!
 It's **NO-ORM-ME** → **NOORMME** → **normie**.
 We're bringing database automation back to normal people.

 **Q: What does NO-ORM actually mean?**
-A: It means you get a complete ORM that fixes everything wrong with traditional ORMs.
-NOORMME gives you everything you need: repository pattern, query building, type safety, and smart automation features.
-It's a full-service SQLite ORM that avoids the complexity and frustrations of traditional ORMs.
+A: It means you get a complete ORM that makes SQLite files behave like PostgreSQL servers.
+NOORMME gives you everything you need: repository pattern, query building, type safety, and enterprise features.
+It's a way to make files behave like servers without the complexity of actual servers.

 **Q: Is this just for normies?**
 A: Absolutely not!
 Power users love NOORMME too.
 But unlike other tools, you don't need to be a database wizard to use it.
 That's the point.